 Some people use multiple dots as continuation expressions, but I don’t understand it.

 Some people use dots for expressing frustration or some form of anger or dissatisfaction.
 Still, I don’t see that it is necessary to do that through written text, especially not in a work environment.

 Too long sentences

 Sometimes I run into messages that include sentences that are way too long.
-Almost daily, I read sentences where in the middle of reading it, I start to wonder what I am reading at the moment.
+Almost daily, I read sentences and in the middle of reading them, I start to wonder what I am reading at the moment.

 Usually, these long sentences are tried to be justified by placing “thought commas” to break down the sentence into multiple parts.

 If a sentence gets too long, there are probably multiple different points the writer is trying to make in a single sentence.
 The sentence should be broken into various sentences for better readability and structure in these situations.